-- I really love that I can use replaceable blades; they are cheap and plentiful.
-They can be flipped (double-sided) or changed out pretty quickly when they get dull.
-Three packets of five double-bladed razors are included for a total of 15 replaceable double safety blades.
+- I love that I can use replaceable blades; they are cheap and plentiful.
+They can be flipped (double-sided) or changed out quickly when dull.
+Three packets of five double-bladed razors are included for 15 replaceable double-safety blades.
 Plus, a pack of 100 is relatively cheap.
-This should last a very long time, no matter how much hair you grow on your back.
+This should last long, no matter how much hair you grow on your back.
 More bang for your buck, as they say.

 - Closest shave by far.
-A great shave.
+It’s a great shave.

 - Long, long, long handle.
 20 inches from tip to tip.
-I was able to get to all of my back easily with it.
-Longest handle to date that I have reviewed.
+I was able to get to all of my back quickly with it.
+It is the longest handle that I have reviewed to date.

-- Had zero problems with hair clogging this razor.
-The hair just falls away.
+- I have had zero problems with hair clogging this razor.
+The hair falls away.

 - A hole at the end of the handle to allow for easy hanging, or you could attach a lanyard as well.

-- Easy and fast to change blades out.
+- It is easy and fast to change blades.
 Unscrew three nuts with your fingers and flip or swap the blades out.
 Bingo Bango Bongo!

 - The blades supplied cut right through the hair and are sharp!
 Leaves a mess of hair on the floor in its wake.

-- Love the fact that once you buy the shaver, you are not dependent upon a specific company for the replacement razors.
-As beard razor companies are notorious for jacking the price of replacement blades up and up and up.
-I’m looking at you, Gillette and Schick.
+- I love that once you buy the shaver, you are not dependent upon a specific company for the replacement razors.
+Beard razor companies are notorious for jacking the price of replacement blades up and up and up.
+I’m looking at you, Gillette, and Schick.

 - The angle that the shaver is set at seems like a good angle, and you don’t have to adjust your wrist placement that much to get a close shave.

 - Does a cooler name exist?
 I think not.